sgiannuzzi39/reuters_project/README.md

 Valid `effect_type` values: `efficiency`, `effectiveness_and_scaling`, `optimisation`.

+The task type and effect type categories are drawn from:

+> Simon, F. M. (2025).
+Rationalisation of the news: How AI reshapes and retools the gatekeeping processes of news organisations in the United Kingdom, United States and Germany. *New Media & Society*. https://doi.org/10.1177/14614448251336423

 ### `gatekeeper.py`

 Classifies every record by **gatekeeping stage** (where in the news production process the AI operates) using GPT-4o-mini and `gatekeeper_prompt.md`.